danielxfeng/42cursus/blog/philosopher.md

 - **Round Counter** – This tracks how many rounds a philosopher has eaten.
 The value is written by a philosopher thread and read by the main/other thread, creating a potential data race.

 - **End Flag** – This indicates the end of the game.
-Because we cannot print anything after a philosopher dies, there is another possible data race.
+Since no output is allowed after a philosopher dies, the **End Flag** should be properly synchronized across all threads to ensure consistency.

 - **Print Operations** – To avoid output overlap, we must also prevent data races between philosopher threads when printing logs.